 Sunday, December 13, 2020

-Yamaha AES620: Part Two
+Yamaha AES620 | Part Two

-Quick Links: Part One | Part Two | Part Three
+Part One | Part Two | Part Three

 It had been a while since I'd last seen this Yamaha AES620.
 Seven years, in fact.
 In all this time, quite a few things had changed.
-For one, owner Izzat had put on a trio of rather ill-fitting set screw dome knobs.
+For one, owner Izzat had installed a trio of rather ill-fitting set screw dome knobs.
 They'd have to go, of course.
-I was also told that the original bridge-position Seymour Duncan JB had died somewhere along the way; and another tech had replaced it with a nondescript "Zebra" humbucker.
+He'd also pointed out, amongst other things, that the electronics were beginning to malfunction and needed to be upgraded.

 The Zebra was desoldered and removed without much difficulty, but the Yamaha was another story.
 The bottom two pickup ring screws were frozen in place, and the heads were so rusty that there was no way to remove them with a screwdriver.
 Thank goodness I was able to remove the pickup itself, leaving the ring in place.